karthikeyank4/Work-Summary--Emotorad-/README.md

 Successfully managed and executed comprehensive testing strategies for the Amigo Plus app, contributing to its stability and performance.
 Continuously upskilling in automation, cloud technologies, and CI/CD for future projects.

----

-This formatting should eliminate the copy-paste icons and the horizontal scrolling issue, making it more professional for your GitHub profile.